Suzuki Alto: Pakistan

 The eighth-generation Alto was revealed for the Pakistani market on 12 April 2019 at the Pakistan Auto Show (PAPS).
 The car is sold in three variants: "VX", "VXR" and "VXL".
 The "VX" being the base model with minimal equipment (with air conditioning added in the 2025 facelift) and a 5-speed manual transmission; the "VXR" variant gaining twin airbags, power locks, power steering, etc.; while the premium "VXL" model is further equipped with air conditioning, ABS brakes, and an automated manual transmission "AGS".
 The launch price ranges from Rs999,000 to Rs1,295,000.

 The local manufacturing of Alto has made Pakistan one of the few countries in the world that locally manufactures kei cars.
 Currently, Pakistan is the only country other than Japan to locally manufacture this generation of Suzuki Alto.
 Pak Suzuki Motors' second generation Alto looks cosmetically the same as the Japanese-made one and is powered by the same engine.
 It is rated at 39.5 PS and 56 Nm, lower than Japanese model because the lower compression ratio (10 vs 11.5), lack of VVT and several other differences.

+Export markets

+Brunei

+The eighth-generation Alto was launched in Brunei on 27 August 2026, as a fully imported vehicle for the Bruneian market is sourced from the Pakistan, the model was offered in the sole variant: VXL with the 5-speed AGS transmission.